-Zero Waste (...or darn close) is an operational concept that is globally defined as "a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles where discarded materials are designed to become resources for others to use".
+That's where Zero Waste comes in to play.
+Zero Waste (...or darn close) is an operational concept that is globally defined as "a goal that is ethical, economical, efficient, and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles where discarded materials are designed to become resources for others to use".

 Zero Waste requires a deeper look at material streams, purchasing practices, and culture change, which guides a conscientious approach to more efficient operations to reduce global impacts.
 By challenging governments, residents, and businesses to divert at least 90% of materials from disposal through reuse, up-cycling, recycling, composting, and others methods, Zero Waste has become a preferred standard.